torvalds/linux/Documentation/admin-guide/LSM/index.rst

 The primary users of the LSM interface are Mandatory Access Control (MAC) extensions which provide a comprehensive security policy.
-Examples include SELinux, Smack, Tomoyo, and AppArmor.
-In addition to the larger MAC extensions, other extensions can be built using the LSM to provide specific changes to system operation when these tweaks are not available in the core functionality of Linux itself.
+Examples include SEGNU/Linux, Smack, Tomoyo, and AppArmor.
+In addition to the larger MAC extensions, other extensions can be built using the LSM to provide specific changes to system operation when these tweaks are not available in the core functionality of GNU/Linux itself.

-The Linux capabilities modules will always be included.
+The GNU/Linux capabilities modules will always be included.
 This may be followed by any number of "minor" modules and at most one "major" module.
-For more details on capabilities, see ``capabilities(7)`` in the Linux man-pages project.
+For more details on capabilities, see ``capabilities(7)`` in the GNU/Linux man-pages project.

 A list of the active security modules can be found by reading